 Description

 Verify identities without MFA that can log in to a privileged virtual machine using separate login credentials.
 An adversary can leverage the access to move laterally and perform actions with the virtual machine's managed identity.
-Make sure the virtual machine only has necessary permissions, and revoke the admin-level permissions according to the least privileges principal
+Make sure the virtual machine only has necessary permissions, and revoke the admin-level permissions according to the principle of least privilege.

 Rationaleβ